Guardian Hipot Analyzer – 19055

 - 2-Year factory warranty

-Chroma’s Guardian 19055 Series Hipot Analyzers are designed for hipot tests and analysis.
+Chroma’s Guardian 19055 Series Hipot Analyzers are designed for hipot tests and analysis of transformers, motors and other electronic components.
 The tests of AC/DC/IR can be programmed in AC 5kV/100mA – DC 6kV/20mA with 500VA output rating which complies with the EN50191 requirements.
 The Guardian 19055-C not only includes AC/DC/IR tests but also a new measurement technology – Corona Discharge Detection (CDD).
 Corona Discharge Detection and Discharge Level Analysis (DLA) are used to specify the Corona Discharge Start Voltage (CSV), Flashover Start Voltage (FSV) & BreakDown Voltage (BDV).

 These functions provide useful data to verify the product’s insulation and increase the reliability of the product during manufacturing.